-- Keep school playgrounds closed to the general public until park playground equipment and benches reopen in the community (see Oregon Health Authority's Specific Guidance for Outdoor Recreation Organizations). - After using the restroom students must wash hands with soap and water for 20 seconds.
-Soap must be made available to students and staff. - Before and after using playground equipment, students must wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol. - Designate playground and shared equipment solely for the use of one cohort at a time.
-Disinfect at least daily or between use as much as possible in accordance with CDC guidance. - Cleaning requirements must be maintained (see section 2j of the Ready Schools, Safe Learners guidance). - Maintain physical distancing requirements, stable cohorts, and square footage requirements. - Provide signage and restrict access to outdoor equipment (including sports equipment, etc.). - Design recess activities that allow for physical distancing and maintenance of stable cohorts.
+OH/ VODE Requirements Hybrid/Onsite Plan Keep school playgrounds closed to the general public until park playground equipment and benches reopen in the community (see Oregon Health Authority's Specific Guidance for Outdoor Recreation Organizations).
+After using the restroom students must wash hands with soap and water for 20 seconds.
+Soap must be made available to students and staff.
+Students will access outside/designated areas during planned break times, utilizing social distancing.
+Break activities will be designed to support cohorting and physical distancing.
+Before and after using playground equipment, students must wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol.
+Students will wash their hands or use hand sanitizer before returning to the building.
+Designate playground and shared equipment solely for the use of one cohort at a time.
+Disinfect at least daily or between use as much as possible in accordance with CDC guidance . \boxtimes Cleaning requirements must be maintained (see section 2j of the Ready Schools, Safe Learners guidance). \boxtimes Maintain physical distancing requirements, stable cohorts, and square footage requirements.